parthenocissus/krcdnc/content/projects/svesvrstani-allaligned.md

       caption: "<a href='/all-aligned' target='_blank'>The All-Aligned Flags</a>, example.
 Uroš Krčadinac, 2022."
       gif: true
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
       caption: "Fractal Flags.
 A procedural graphic work by Uroš Krčadinac, 2022."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1915x937"
       caption: "<a href='/all-aligned/generator' target='_blank'>Flag Generator Interface</a>.
 Uroš Krčadinac, 2022."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
     - size: "1600x1066"
-      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in DKSG Gallery</a>, Belgrade, 2022.
+      caption: "<a href='/all-aligned/exhibitions/dksg' target='_blank'>The All-Aligned Solo Exhibition by Uroš Krčadinac in Students' City Cultural Centre Gallery</a>, Belgrade, 2022.
 Photos: Ivona Petrov, Dušan Pavlović, Anđela Dabić."
 lead: "The All-Aligned is a digital art project by Uroš Krčadinac.
 An open source AI system for automated flag design, it visualises the fractal-like fragmentary nature of our digital condition and raises questions about the society where identity creation is mediated by Big Tech."

 The core of the All-Aligned is a custom made random flag generator for infinite identity building.